Dear reader of ADxS.org, please excuse the disruption.

 The announcement that it’s eight o’clock for bedtime should not be fought over or completely ignored, depending on the mood of the parent.
 It’s not about the minute, it’s about the principle.
 A parent who sometimes lets out a thunderstorm five minutes after the time and sometimes (for no particular reason) looks at the clock for the first time three quarters of an hour after the time, loses the right to demand that the child adheres to the rule.
 Of course, the parenting right still exists.
 But if something is not important enough to be adhered to when the parent does not feel like it, then “it” is (justifiably) not considered so important from the child’s point of view that non-compliance actually creates danger.
 Ultimately, the parent destroys the child’s trust in the set values - the child becomes disoriented.

-Clear rules are also a helpful parenting style in the case of existing ADHD.35
+Clear rules are also a helpful parenting style if ADHD is present.37

 2.4.
 Respect